 - They are willfully absent from school without the knowledge of their parent or guardian. - They are absent without acceptable cause with the knowledge of their parent or guardian. - Absence is due to an out of school suspension. - The only exceptions that will be considered are: (a) extended or chronic illness verified by a physician, or (b) extenuating circumstances beyond the student's control.
-The maximum number of days that will be excused for lawful absences with parent notes will be five.
+A maximum of five days that will be excused for lawful absences with parent notes.